 - Stepping, leaning, or sitting on the door or drawers of this appliance can result in serious injuries and also cause damage to the appliance. - Never cover any slots, holes or passages in the oven bottom or cover and entire rack with materials such as aluminum foil.
+Doing so blocks air flow through the oven and may cause carbon monoxide poisoning.
 Aluminum foil linings may also trap heat, causing a fire hazard. - Do not use oven or warmer drawer (if equipped) for storage. - Never use your appliance as a space heater to heat or warm the room.
 Doing so may result in carbon monoxide poisoning and overheating of the appliance.